-Regarding NZ govt doing everything it could to discredit Christchurch Council, versus Council doing everything it could to obstruct NZ govt, it was the pot calling the kettle black.
+Regarding NZ National govt doing everything it could to discredit Christchurch Council, versus Council doing everything it could to obstruct NZ National govt, it was the pot calling the kettle black.

 On the one hand arrogant, overpaid, Council management didn't heed public protests in 2012, so mayor, town clerk & councillors had themselves to blame.

-On the other hand, NZ govt / CERA had no room to blame, as it did little to sort out tardy EQC & tardy insurer woes, which citizens complained about ever since the 04.09.10 quake.
-As EQC / insurer tardy pay outs, repairs & rebuilds had dragged out for years & would continue to drag out in future, it was a national disgrace.
-Both Council & NZ govt already had nearly 3 years to speed up bldg consent processing.
+On the other hand, NZ National govt / CERA had no room to blame, as it did little to sort out tardy EQC & tardy insurer woes, which citizens complained about ever since the 04.09.10 quake.
+As EQC / insurer tardy pay outs, repairs & rebuilds dragged out for years, it was a national disgrace.
+Both Council & NZ National govt already had nearly 3 years to speed up bldg consent processing.

 The Press Tue 02.07.13.
 EQC NEGOTIATES $3.25B IN REINSURANCE COVER

-[That reporting by NZ govt / EQC was quietly done, soon after NZ govt / CERA & Council trumpeted the above cost sharing of govt foisted CBD anchor projects & govt shafting of Council over its bldg consents processing.
-The whole consents debacle was stage managed by NZ govt / CERA to make govt look good & Council to look bad].
+That media release by NZ National govt / EQC was quietly done, soon after NZ National govt / CERA & Council trumpeted the above cost sharing of National govt foisted CBD anchor projects & National govt shafting of Council over its bldg consents processing.
+The consents debacle was stage managed by NZ National govt / CERA to make NZ National govt look good & Council to look bad.

 "EQC has received 467 000 claims